christianalfoni/impact/docs/store.md

 ```

 :::tip
-With TypeScript it is recommended to type your variable, as opposed to the generic.
-This ensures usage of getters does not cause indirect reference error.
+With TypeScript, it is recommended that you type your variable rather than the generic.
+This ensures that using getters does not cause an indirect reference error.

 ```ts
 import { store, readonlyStore } from 'impact-react'